-Note: The number of verses in my typical poems vary, (as opposed to my alternative poems which have no verses), and so too can the number of beats per line in any given poem.
+Note: The number of verses in my typical poems, (as opposed to my alternative poems), can vary, and so too can the number of beats per line in any given poem.

-Any one of these sample poems may change from time to time.
-Last change: 2 November 2013.
+Any one of these poems may change from time to time, (or be upgraded).
+Last change: 2 March 2014.